James Staats Forbes: Art collection

-Forbes was a keen connoisseur of art, and built up a huge collection, particularly of works of the Barbizon School, works of Jean-Baptiste-Camille Corot and of nineteenth-century Dutch painters.
+Forbes was a keen connoisseur of art, and built up a large collection, particularly of works of the Barbizon School, of Jean-Baptiste-Camille Corot and of nineteenth-century Dutch painters.
 He also had several paintings by James McNeill Whistler, including Blue and Silver: Boat Entering Pourville; Blue and Silver: Trouville; The Girl in Red; Grey and Brown: The Sad Sea Shore; Grey and Gold: High Tide at Pourville; Violet and Blue: The Red Feather and The Widow.
-His collection consisted of over four thousand pictures and drawings, valued at over 220,000 pounds at the moment of his death.
+When he died, his collection included more than four thousand pictures and drawings, with a total value estimated at £220,000 or more.

-Following his death, his executors chose not to hold a sale of the whole collection, which would have taken a week and might have depressed prices, but instead to sell it in parts.
+His executors chose not to hold a sale of the whole collection, which would have taken a week and might have depressed prices, but instead elected to sell it in parts.
 Four hundred selected works were exhibited at the Grafton Galleries in 1905.
-The purchase of a large proportion of these by Abraham Preyer, including works by Théophile de Bock, Johannes Bosboom, Jozef Israëls, Hein Kever, Jacob and Willem Maris, Anton Mauve, Johannes Albert Neuhuys, Jan Hendrik Weissenbruch and others, was one of the largest art transactions then known.
+The purchase of a large proportion of these by Abraham Preyer, including works by Théophile de Bock, Johannes Bosboom, Jozef Israëls, Jacob Simon Hendrik Kever, Jacob and Willem Maris, Anton Mauve, Johannes Albert Neuhuys, Jan Hendrik Weissenbruch and others, was one of the largest art transactions then known.
 The exhibition also included works by Jean-Baptiste-Camille Corot, Charles-François Daubigny, Narcisse Virgilio Díaz and Jean-François Millet.
 A further exhibition was held in Brighton in 1908.

-Forbes died at his home, Garden Corner, 13 Chelsea Embankment, Chelsea on 5 April 1904.
-He was buried at West Wickham in Kent five days later.

-James Forbes House, Southwark is named after him.